DHTMLX/gantt-docs/data/desktop/resource_management.md

 assignmentStore.removeItem(assignment.id);
 assignmentStore.updateItem(assignment.id);

-// after assignments are updated in the datastore, you need
+// after the assignments are updated in the datastore, you need
-// to call `updateTaskAssignments` to write changes to the task object: gantt.updateTaskAssignments(taskId);
+// to call `updateTaskAssignments` to write the changes to the task object: gantt.updateTaskAssignments(taskId);
 ~~~